StuntStorm/IRC-Commands/README.md

 -------------------------------------------------

-### AFinally, Join the amFOSS server using
+### AFinally, Join any Channel server using
+/join #DesktopMasters
+OR
 /join #amfoss

-Voila You are successfully joined amFOSS IRC!
+Voila You are successfully joined Desktopmasters/amFOSS IRC!

 -------------------------------------------------
 ### Want to Cloak (mask) your Ip?